Exceptional Points, Bulk-Boundary Correspondence, and Entanglement Properties for a Dimerized Hatano-Nelson Model with Staggered Potentials: Entanglement entropy

 \subsection{$\mathcal{PT}$-symmetric case}

 Let us now consider the $\mathcal{PT}$ symmetric case with PBC, setting $u=1$.
 For simplicity, we will restrict ourselves to the quadrant with $V\geq0$ and $W\geq0$ in the phase diagram shown in the right panel of Fig.~\ref{fig:gapclosingPBC}.
 Then, four regions must be analyzed.
-The region $|W-V|<1<W+V$ is the exceptional phase, characterized by a large number of exceptional points (recall Sec.~\ref{sec:excp}).
-In this phase, the $\mathcal{PT}$-symmetry is broken.
-The regions $W-V<-1$ and $W-V>1$ are adiabatically connected to the standard SSH model via $u\rightarrow 0$.
-Then, the former is called the $\mathcal{PT}$-unbroken trivial phase and the latter the $\mathcal{PT}$-unbroken topological phase.
-In the phase $W+V<1$ the spectrum is purely imaginary, and we name it the complex phase.